How to Buy

 The biggest technical challenge with advanced GPUs is keeping them busy.
 Hundreds or thousands of GPU cores are so fast they easily finish tasks that just one CPU core can send them, and then they wait around for something more to do.
 That's why first and second generation GPGPU applications quickly top out.

 The more CPU cores you have the better your system can load your GPU cores.
-Radian technology automatically utilizes many CPU cores in parallel to dispatch massively parallel tasks into many GPU cores.
+Manifold technology automatically utilizes many CPU cores in parallel to dispatch massively parallel tasks into many GPU cores.
 It's all automatic with no code or anything special from you.
-Just write the SQL you already know or launch point-and-click templates in Radian and everything happens automatically.
+Just write the SQL you already know or launch point-and-click templates in Manifold and everything happens automatically.

 Suggestions to improve Manifold are always welcome.
 Please see the Suggestions page for tips on making effective suggestions.